How to Pack for a Dive Trip

 Airports and hostels never seem to have enough outlets, especially when you are travelling with dive lights, cameras, drones, laptops, and power banks.
 I have met so many fun people just by sharing my power station!

-My power bar also has surge protection, to protect my laptop from unruly grids around the world.
+My power bar also has surge protection to protect my laptop from unreliable grids around the world.

 LABEL EVERYTHING